 Immediately After Your Surgery

 Tummy tuck surgery is usually performed as an outpatient procedure, but a short hospital stay may be requested.
 Once you go home, you will want to have someone stay with you for the first few days.
 The application of EXPAREL during surgery provides pain relief for approximately the first 72 hours and eliminates the need for a pain pump.
-Dr. Ruff will prescribe pain medication to alleviate further discomfort as you may experience some degree of pain for the first 10 to 20 days after your surgery.
+Your surgeon will prescribe pain medication to alleviate further discomfort as you may experience some degree of pain for the first 10 to 20 days after your surgery.
 Though you may not be able to stand up completely straight for at least a week after surgery, it is important to start moving and walking within a day of surgery.
 Once you return home, it is important to move around the house every few hours to reduce the chance of blood clots.

 The First 24 to 48 Hours After Your Surgery